prism/prism-docs/docs/source/v4_v_v3.rst

 .. _differences:

+* Complete rewrite from v3.
+* Sane permission system.
+* Utilizes wider range of trusted libraries.
+* Improved cache system.

+``Database:``

+* Support for MySQL, MariaDB, H2, and Postgres databases.
+* Improved log file entries to help diagnose issues and understand your database's capabilities.
-* Improved database design.
+* Improved schema.
-* Far more robust rollbacks in far less code thanks to NBT-based serialization.
+* Better queries and smarter result sorting for rollbacks.
+* Proper support for MySQL/MariaDB's `ONLY_FULL_GROUP_BY` mode.
+* Utilizes stored procedures when possible to reduce network traffic (as of writing for MySQL/MariaDB only.
+Postgres planned.)

+``Actions``

+* Improved action data serialization (no more custom serializing for everything).
+* Drops irrelevant actions from v3 and added new ones for modern MC.

+``Configuration``

+* Commented/well-documented configuration files.
 * Vastly superior filter and configuration system.
 * Improved localization support.
 * Highly formattable/colorable command output.
-* Proper support for MySQL/MariaDB's `ONLY_FULL_GROUP_BY` mode.
-* Support for H2 and Postgres databases.
-* Support for stored procedures (as of writing for MySQL/MariaDB only.
-Postgres planned.)
-* Drops irrelevant actions from v3 and added new ones for modern MC.
-* Improved cache system.
-* Better API.
+* Intuitive configuration options.

 .. _upgrading: